wavefrontHQ/docs/pages/doc/logging_faq.md

 ## How Do I Track Data Blocked by the Wavefront Proxy?

-Wavefront proxy drops the logs that exceed the [maximum character limit](logging_send_logs.html#best-practices) for a message, tag, and value.
-To track the data points logs data and the number of logs blocked by the proxy:
+The Wavefront proxy drops the logs that exceed the [maximum character limit](logging_send_logs.html#best-practices) for a message, tag, and value.
+To track the incoming log data and the number of logs that are blocked by the proxy:
-1. Get the integration-systems-with-logs.json file that was shared with you when signing up as a logs beta customer.
+1. Find the integration-systems-with-logs.json file that was shared with you when signing up as a logs Beta customer.
-1. Click **Dashboards** > **Create Dashboards**.
+1. Log in to your Wavefront instance and select **Dashboards** > **Create Dashboards**.
-1. Click **JSON** on the top-left corner.
+1. Click **JSON** in the top-left corner.
     ![a screenshot of the UI with the JSON link highlighted.](images/logging_dashboard_json.png)
 1. Select **Code** from the drop-down menu and open the editor.
     <br/>![Screenshot of the drop down menu mentioned in the step.](images/dashboard_code_view.png)
-1. Copy the content in the JSON file and paste it into the editor.
+1. Copy the content in the JSON file, paste it into the editor, and click **Accept**.
-1. Click **Accept**.
-1. Now you see the new dashboard.
-Click **Save**.
+1. In the top right of the dashboard that appears, click **Save**.
     ![a screenshot of the UI with Save highlighted.](images/logging_dashboard_save.png)
-1. See the charts in the **Proxy Overview** section and get more details about the logs you send to Tanzu Observability.
+1. Examine the charts in the **Proxy Overview** section to get details about the logs you are sending.
-    Example:

     ![A screenshot of the proxy dashboard with the preconfigured charts.](images/logging_proxy_json_dashboard.png)

-{% include note.html content="See [Create, Customize, and Optimize Dashboards](ui_dashboards.html) to edit and customize the dashboard." %}
+{% include note.html content="[Examine Data with Dashboards and charts](ui_examine.html) explains how explore dashboards and includes videos and links." %}

-You see the number of logs that were blocked in the **Blocked logs per second** chart.
-If you see a spike in the number of dropped logs, make sure that you follow the [best practices](logging_send_logs.html#best-practices) when sending logs to Tanzu Observability.
+In the **Blocked logs per second** chart you see how many logs were blocked.
+If you see a spike in the number of dropped logs, ensure that you follow [best practices](logging_send_logs.html#best-practices) when sending logs.

 ## Why do I See a `pattern not match` Error in the Fluentd Logs?

-If your application runs on a Kubernetes cluster, and if you see a `pattern not match` error in the Fluentd logs, Fluentd scrapes the logs on your application but does not send them across to the Wavefront proxy.
+If your application runs on a Kubernetes cluster, and if you see a `pattern not match` error in the Fluentd logs, Fluentd scrapes the logs on your application but does not send them to the Wavefront proxy.
 Add the following configuration to your `fluent.conf` file to resolve the `pattern not match` error:

 ```
 <pattern>